turingschool/curriculum-site/module3/projects/consultancy/development.md

 #### Sprint 0: Inception

 - Begin: Monday of Week 4
-- End: Thursday AM of Week 4
+- End: mid-Week 4
 - Deliverables are listed on the [Inception page](./inception)
+- Teams are welcome to move to development **only after instructor review of deliverables**, but the green light can be given before an in-person check-in (i.e. before check-in #2)

 #### Sprint 1: Development